ironcore-scrapyard/virtual-controlplane/docs/usage/installation.md

 # Installation

-This section describes end-to-end how to install the `virtual-controlplane` into a Kubernetes cluster.
+This section describes all installation steps for `virtual-controlplane` into a Kubernetes cluster.

 ## Prerequisites